rodrigogs/time-machine/README.md

 It can help you out when you change or delete a file by accident.
 The history can also help you out when your workspace has a catastrophic problem.
-Each file revision is stored in a separate file inside the .history folder of your workspace directory (you can also configure another location, see local-history.path). e.g., `.history/foo/bar/myFile_20151212205930.ts`
+Each file revision is stored in a separate file inside the .history folder of your workspace directory (you can also configure another location, see time-machine.path). e.g., `.history/foo/bar/myFile_20151212205930.ts`

-You can easily navigate between history files with the `local-history tree` in the explorer pane.<BR>
+You can easily navigate between history files with the `time-machine tree` in the explorer pane.<BR>

 When you click on a file, a comparaison with the current version is displayed.<BR>
 You can also access other commands via a context menu.<BR>